Lifting Bars

 What length lifting bar do I need for general building work?

-How do I maintain my lifting bar?
+How do I maintain my lifting bar to ensure long service life?